-We have our own workshops and machinery which allows us to manufacture your steel wire rope to your specifications, all come tested and certified for your peace of mind.
+We have our own workshops and machinery which allows us to manufacture your steel wire rope to your specifications.
+All come tested and certified for your peace of mind.

 Galvanized Steel Wire Rope and its uses

-Steel wire rope is a very versatile piece of equipment and can be used across a whole variety of areas, and for different purposes, From the smallest wires used for garden ties for example to the super large ropes used perhaps in dock yards.
+Steel wire rope is a very versatile piece of equipment and can be used across a whole variety of areas, and for different purposes.
+From the smallest wires used for garden ties for example to the super large ropes used perhaps in dock yards.

-Inspecting your Galvanized Steel Rope
+Inspecting your Galvanized Steel Cable

 Distortions tend to be the results of mechanical damage, and if severe, may significantly influence rope strength.
 Observable rusting suggests insufficient lubrication, resulting in corrosion.
 Pitting of the exterior wires will become evident in certain circumstances.
 Broken wires eventually result.